This document is part of the Disability Employment Toolkit resource.

 Mental Health in the workplace

 Mental health can present unique challenges to employment.
-Unlike physical disabilities that can be seen and recognised, hiring managers and recruiters may not realise that a person with a mental health is experiencing an issue and needs a workplace adjustment to remain employed and productive.
+Unlike physical disabilities that can be seen and recognised, hiring managers and recruiters may not realise that a person with a mental health concern is experiencing an issue and needs a workplace adjustment to remain employed and productive.

-Not every person experiencing mental health will face barriers in the workplace, but some will.
-Invisible disabilities such as depression, post-traumatic stress disorder (PTSD) and schizophrenia may require simple adjustments at little or no cost.
+Not every person experiencing mental health issues will face barriers in the workplace, but some will.
+Invisible disabilities such as depression, post-traumatic stress disorder (PTSD) and schizophrenia may require adjustments at little or no cost.
 They just require some flexibility and creativity, and can often be put in place quickly, if the need arises.

 For more information on how to increase mental health awareness and create supportive workplaces, please refer to the Heads Up healthy workplaces website.